The 20th Century Fox Hour: Guest stars

 Guest stars on the series included Bette Davis, Joan Fontaine, Gary Merrill, Thomas Mitchell and Teresa Wright.
 Steve McQueen made an appearance before he became a major star.
 Child actor Johnny Washbrook appeared three times on the series while he was also in the lead role of the Western series, My Friend Flicka.
 Judson Pratt appeared as MacIntyre in the 1956 episode, "The Moneymaker".
 Child actress Beverly Washburn appeared as Ruthie in "The Hefferan Family" (1956) and as the character Kate as a girl in "Men in Her Life" (1957).

-Following his Philco Television Playhouse years, Paddy Chayefsky's The Great American Hoax, starring Ed Wynn, was seen May 15, 1957 during the second season.
+Following his The Philco Television Playhouse years, Paddy Chayefsky's The Great American Hoax, starring Ed Wynn, was seen May 15, 1957 during the second season.
 This script was actually a rewrite of his earlier Fox film, As Young as You Feel (1951) with Monty Woolley and Marilyn Monroe.
 Lizabeth Scott appeared in the season one episode Overnight Haul.
 The episode was later released in Australia as a feature film, after her final starring role in 1957's Loving You and many of the films in the series were released in the UK as supporting films in the late 1950s.